JemRF/RF-Documentation/pages/wifidocs/wifis32-greenhouse.md

 folder: wifidoc
 ---
 ## Introduction
-The S32 WiFi Green House Sensor with internal Temperature and Humidity Sensor, three external moisture sensors and two external temperature sensors.
+The WiFi Green House Pro with internal Temperature and Humidity Sensor, three external moisture sensors and two external temperature sensors.

 ## Quick Start
-Follow the WiFi Sensor Pro series devices for connection to the local WiFi.
+Follow the WiFi Green House Pro series devices for connection to the local WiFi.

 ## Features: